 When you grow indifferent to someone, you stop caring about what they are doing in their personal lives.
 I didn’t really care anymore.
 When she told me, I wasn’t extremely upset because we had already grown so far apart.
 I would come home from work, I would take care of the kids, and then I’d go right back to work.
 I was living my own life.
 I guess that’s why, I hate to say this, but it didn’t really bother me all that much.

-So why do you think she admitted to it, given where your relationship was at?
+So why do you think she admitted to it, given the point where your relationship was?

 In the limited communication that we were having at that point, she basically understood that we weren’t going to get a divorce, no matter what.
 I think that’s why she told me the truth.
 Otherwise, she would have lied to me.
 When I had my hunch, I started laying the foundation for letting her know that I wasn’t going to do anything drastic.
 I basically just wanted the truth.
 And I told her it was going to be okay.
 I told her I wasn’t going to do anything drastic.